KREH

-KREH (branded as Radio Saigon Houston) is a Vietnamese language AM radio station, licensed to Pecan Grove, Texas, United States.
-KREH's studios are in Little Saigon and in the International District in Houston, Texas.
+KREH (900 AM, "Radio Saigon Houston") is a Vietnamese radio station licensed to Pecan Grove, Texas, United States.
+KREH's studios are in Little Saigon and in the International District in Houston.
 It broadcasts on the frequency of 900 kHz and operates from sunrise to sunset under ownership of Bustos Media.
 It is one of only two Asian stations serving the Greater Houston area.

 KREH has been operating in the Houston area since 1999; it was moved there from Oakdale, Louisiana, where it was established in 1953.

 History

 In Oakdale, Louisiana

 The Louisiana Broadcasting Service, owned by Cyril W. Reddoch, Klein Evans and Ralph Hooks, obtained a construction permit to build a new 250-watt, daytime-only radio station in Oakdale, Louisiana, on October 23, 1952.
 The station took the call letters KREH and signed on January 31, 1953, from its studios and transmitter east of town on the highway to Ville Platte.
 Evans, who had been a soldier stationed at Fort Bliss, died after he got lost flying home to De Ridder and crashed near New Waverly, Texas in August 1953.
 Reddoch absorbed Evans's ownership stake, and Reddoch and Hooks became the owners of Louisiana Broadcasting Service, joined in 1958 by C. Winsett Reddoch; the Reddochs became the sole owners in 1970.

 KREH was joined by an FM station, KCWR at 104.9 MHz, in 1972; by this time, KREH was a country music outlet affiliated with the ABC Entertainment network.
 The stations remained in these formats through their sale to George Mowad, a physician and the mayor of Oakdale, for $400,000 in 1981.
 Under Mowad, the interim station manager was Donald R. Lindig, a white man married to a Black woman.
 This led to harassment by the local Ku Klux Klan, whose leader, Oddist J. Lambright, was charged with conspiring to interfere with his rights by distributing flyers containing racial slurs and urging a boycott of the station by local businesses; Lambright and two others in Klan robes went to Lindig's apartment to encourage his family to leave town.